Basic Education for Adults

 State Website: www.sbctc.edu

-Who is Served: To be eligible for Adult Basic Education, participants must meet the following requirements:
+Who is Served: To be eligible for the Basic Education for Adults program, participants must meet the following requirements:

 • Be at least 16 years old; and not enrolled or required to be enrolled in secondary school under state law; and have academic needs below the high school completion level or be unable to speak, read, or write the English language.

-The minimum components of an ABE Program in Washington are described here: http://www.sbctc.ctc.edu/college/e_abe.aspx
+The minimum components of a BEdA Program in Washington are described here:http://www.sbctc.edu/becoming-a-student/basic-education/adult-basic-education-student.aspx

-Program Description: Adult Basic Education provides adult education and literacy services—including workplace literacy, family literacy, English literacy, and/or Integrated Basic Education and Skills Training (I-BEST)—to help adults:
+Program Description: Basic Education for Adults provides adult education and literacy services—including workplace literacy, family literacy, English literacy, and/or Integrated Basic Education and Skills Training (I-BEST)—to help adults:

 - Become literate and obtain the knowledge and skills necessary for employment, transfer to postsecondary education (I-BEST), and self-sufficiency.